Zuma’s Rescue Ranch was created for the community and is run

-- Inadequate shelter, especially in extreme heat or cold temperatures, can be deadly to pets.
+- Inadequate shelter, food and or water especially in extreme heat or cold temperatures, can be deadly to pets.

 - Abandonment: A startling number of animals die every year when people move out of their residences and simply leave the animals behind.
 It’s wise to keep an eye on a recently vacated home, especially if the former residents moved suddenly.

 It can be very upsetting to see someone beating or physically attacking an animal, but it’s important not to turn away.
 Especially when violence is concerned, it’s crucial to involve law enforcement, because violence toward animals is often part of a larger pattern of violence that includes people as well as animals.

 If you make a report of alleged animal cruelty, the responding agency is required to investigate.
 Dialing 911 is the quickest route to get a response, but it is also useful to have the proper animal welfare agency’s number on hand.

 State Wide Humane Society (800) 249-5121

 - Douglas County- 303-660-7505